shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 (gdb) p b
 $1 = 52
 ```
-3. ON SURVEY: What **command** would you type to print the address of the variable b?
-(Hint: Think about how you would print the address of a variable in normal C++ code).
+3. ON SURVEY: What **GDB command** would you type to print the address of the variable b?
+(Hint: Think about how you would print the address of a variable in normal C++ code, and combine that with a GDB command for printing variables).

 4. ON SURVEY: What is the **address** of the variable b?
-(Note: The memory address where a variable is located can change each time a program is run, so everyone won't have the same answer -- the OS is choosing the best location based on the current applications being managed).
+(Note: The memory address where a variable is located can change each time a program is run, so your address may not be exactly the same as mine -- the OS is choosing the best location based on the current applications being managed).

 5. ON SURVEY: Remember that a pointer is a variable whose value is the address of another variable.
+What GDB command would you type to print the **value** of the variable ptr?

-What is the **value** of the variable ptr?
+6. ON SURVEY: What is the **value** of the variable ptr?

-6. ON SURVEY: What is the **address** of variable ptr?<br>
+7. ON SURVEY: What GDB command would you type to print the **address** of the variable ptr?

 * Now try to dereference ptr (get the value of the variable that is located at the memory address pointed to by ptr) and print this value:
 ```
 (gdb) p *ptr
 ```

-7. ON SURVEY: What information is provided when you print *ptr?
+8. ON SURVEY: What information is provided when you try to print *ptr?
 How does this relate to the error that caused the program to terminate?

-8. ON SURVEY: Now try to print the value of the variable a.
+9. ON SURVEY: Now type `print a` to try to print the value of the variable `a`.
 What gets printed?

-Note that it the value of a will not be printed at this point, because gdb is currently pointing to the code in function f().
-If you use the `up` command, it will be pointing at the code in the function that called f().
+* Note that it the value of a will not be printed at this point, because gdb is currently pointing to the code in function f().
+If you use the `up` command, it will be pointing at the code in the function that called f().<br>

+Type `up` at the (gdb), then type `print a`<br>

-* Use the `up` command to go to the function that called f().
+10. ON SURVEY: What gets printed when you type `print a` after using the `up` command to move up to the function that called f()?

-9. ON SURVEY: What is the address of the variable a?

 ## Exercise 3: Debugging Practice Part 3